cjmartin/launchcalendar.org/_posts/2025-04-21-falcon-9-crs-32-cargo-dragon.md

 description: >-
   SpaceX Falcon 9 launched the uncrewed CRS-32 Cargo Dragon mission—its 32nd
-  commercial resupply flight—to the International Space Station for NASA from LC-39A, Kennedy Space Center, Florida.
-The Cargo Dragon delivered over 3 tons (about 6,700 pounds) of supplies, scientific experiments (including free-floating robot maneuvers, atomic clocks for relativity studies, enhanced air quality monitoring hardware, the ACES atomic clock experiment, hardware for air quality monitoring, and robotic demonstrations), food, water, and spare parts.
+  commercial resupply flight—to the International Space Station for NASA from Pad 39A, Kennedy Space Center, Cape Canaveral, Florida.
+The Cargo Dragon delivered over 3 tons (about 6,700 pounds) of supplies, food, water, and spare parts, as well as scientific experiments.
+These included refined free-floating robot maneuvers, atomic clocks for physics and relativity studies, and enhanced air quality monitoring systems, some intended for future lunar/Mars missions, along with the ACES atomic clock experiment and robotic demonstrations.
 The Falcon 9's first stage produced a striking 'nebula-like' glow in the early morning sky during its boostback burn and was successfully recovered at Landing Zone-1, Cape Canaveral.
 This mission marked the fifth flight for this particular Dragon capsule and the third for booster B1092, showcasing SpaceX's rapid flight cadence and precision in booster recoveries.
-  The CRS Cargo Dragon is unique among current ISS cargo vehicles in its ability to return cargo safely to Earth.
+  CRS-32 highlighted the unique cargo return capability of the Dragon among active vehicles.
 The launch was streamed live by NASA and Space.com.
 tags:
   - Falcon 9
   - CRS-32